-Here's Everything We Know About The iPhone 6
+Here's Everything We Know About The IPhone 6

 Here's another one that seems a little unlikely -- the iPhone may support wireless charging.
 VentureBeat's sources also said that a test model features a surface under its shell for connecting to an inductive charging surface for transferring energy.

+Since then, we've seen more evidence that the iPhone 6 may come with NFC. iPhone repair service GeekBar claims to have obtained a leaked schematic for a storage chip in the iPhone 6, which shows an NFC module.

+This means the USB plug will fit into a port no matter which way you stick it in.
+Prolific Apple leaker Sonny Dickson posted a video showing exactly how this works.
+It's a small improvement, but one that could make charging your iPhone slightly more convenient.

-Apple always upgrades the processor inside its iPhone, so can't see why the case would be different with the iPhone 6.
+Apple always upgrades the processor inside its iPhone.
 Presumably called A8, rumours suggest Apple's next chip will focus on power consumption, meaning the iPhone 6 may offer better battery life.

+Since the iPhone 6 is likely to have a larger screen than the iPhone 5s, its battery will probably be bigger too.
+French blog Nowhereelse.fr claims to have found images of the iPhone 6's battery, which reportedly has a slightly larger capacity than the iPhone 5s (1,810 mAh vs. 1,560 mAh).

 Apple may consider working with PayPal in the near future.
 A source told Business Insider that developers from PayPal attended a Touch ID session at this year's World Wide Developers Conference, hinting that the two companies may eventually work together.
 It's just speculation at this point, but it lines up with other rumours we've heard about Apple getting deeper into the mobile-payments space.

 French blog Nowhereelse.fr claims to have obtained these Touch ID components for the iPhone 6.
-Rumours also suggest that Apple may be tweaking the home button to feel more durable too.
+Rumours also suggest that Apple may be tweaking the home button to feel more durable.

 A developer discovered code hidden inside iOS 8 for a feature referred to as 'altitude tracking,' which means the iPhone 6 could be Apple's first smartphone to come with a barometer inside.